How Images Maybe Chosen for Search Results

 Filed: May 28, 2014

-A system identifies a first document that includes a number of first images, identifies a second document that includes a number of second images, and forms a cluster based on a relationship between the first document and the second document.
-The system identifies a first caption associated with one of the first images, identifies a second caption associated with one of the second images, selects the one of the first images or the one of the second images as a representative image for the cluster based on the first caption or the second caption, and associates the representative image with the cluster.
+A system identifies a first document that includes several first images, identifies a second document that includes many second images, and forms a cluster based on a relationship between the first document and the second document.
+The system identifies a first caption associated with one of the first images, identifies a second caption associated with one of the second images, selects one of the first images of one of the second images as a representative image for the cluster based on the first caption or the second caption, and associates the representative image with the cluster.

 News Crawling Unit

 The patent tells us about the behavior of a “News Crawling Unit” which sounds a bit lie how we might envision a news-oriented Googlebot might behave if it focused primarily upon crawling news documents.
-It may go on focused crawls of the web that start off with URLs that it may associate with news sources.
+It may go on focused crawls of the web that start with URLs that it may associate with news sources.
 It would capture images on those pages to include in news stories: